Sandaruadithya/ai-discord-bot/README.md

 ## Changelog
 - v1 - Replies to all messages in all channels.
-- v1.1 - Only replies to @mentions in all channels.
+- v1.1 - Only replies to @BATMAN in all channels.

 ## Bugs
 - Sends double messages sometimes.